-14. Commitments
+12. Commitments and Contingencies

 The Company has entered into an operating lease agreement for its office premises.
 The term of the lease is for three years ending on October 31, 2015.
 The Company renewed the lease for an additional two years ending on October 31, 2017.
-Subsequent to year-end the Company entered into a sublease agreement for the remaining term of the lease.
+Subsequent to period-end, the Company entered into a sublease agreement for the remaining term of the lease.
 The annual commitments under the lease are as follows: